Business Agility: Why business speed matters more than site speed in E-commerce

 The Solution?
 Headless as an organizational accelerator

-Switching to Headless is like swapping concrete for LEGO bricks.
-Here, the Frontend becomes a completely separate layer.
-It’s no longer just a "presentation"; it’s an autonomous module that solves the user's visual problems in harmony with business logic, but without being held hostage by it.
+Choosing Headless is like swapping concrete for LEGO bricks.
+Here, the frontend becomes a completely separate layer, no longer just a "presentation," but a standalone module.

 How does this change work dynamics?